 (a) Legal Employment.
-To be eligible for employment by a school district in any position covered by 603 CMR 7.00, a person must have been granted a license by the Commissioner that is appropriate for the role.
+To be eligible for employment by a school district in any position covered by a license issued under 603 CMR 7.00, a person must have been granted a license by the Commissioner that is appropriate for the role.
 A person holding a license may be employed for a maximum of 20% of his/her time in a role and/or at a level for which s/he does not hold a license.

 (b) Sheltered English Immersion.